Fantasy football injury outlooks for Week 13

 Chris Hogan, WR, New England Patriots, shoulder: This will be the fifth straight game Hogan has missed since suffering a brutal hit to his shoulder.
 As he is not yet practicing, it is difficult to project a return date at this time, but there is no indication he will be shut down.

-Robert Woods, WR, Los Angeles Rams, shoulder: Woods continues in his path to recovery from injuring his shoulder and coach Sean McVay hinted at a possible return in Week 15 against Seattle.
+Robert Woods, WR, Los Angeles Rams, shoulder: Woods continues in his path to recovery from injuring his shoulder, and coach Sean McVay hinted at a possible return in Week 15 against Seattle.

-John Brown, WR, Arizona Cardinals, toe: This will be Brown's second game missed because of a turf-toe injury.
+John Brown, WR, Arizona Cardinals, toe: This will be Brown's second game missed because of a turf toe injury.

 Allen Hurns, WR, Jacksonville Jaguars, ankle: Hurns has not yet returned to practice and remains out again this week.
 Marqise Lee remains the primary beneficiary.